 Gale Health and Wellness offers access to thousands of full-text medical journals, magazines, reference works, multimedia, and more.
 Perfect for researchers at all levels, this comprehensive consumer health resource provides authoritative information on the full range of health-related issues, from current disease and disorder information to in-depth coverage of alternative medical practices, and more. -- Simultaneous Users: Unlimited

 JSTOR (www.jstor.org) is a not-for-profit organization with a dual mission to create and maintain a trusted archive of important scholarly journals, and to provide access to these journals as widely as possible.
 Content in JSTOR spans many disciplines, primarily in the humanities and social sciences.
-For complete lists of collections available at USF, please refer to http://www.jstor.org/action/collectionsAvailable -- Simultaneous Users: Unlimited
+USF has access to the following collections: Arts & Sciences I - XV Collections, Business IV Collection, Ecology & Botany II Collection, Ireland Collection, Life Sciences Collection, and Sustainability Extension.
+For more information on these collection, please refer to https://about.jstor.org/librarians/journals/multi-discipline/. -- Simultaneous Users: Unlimited

 Research areas in LEXIS-NEXIS Academic Universe cover news,industry, and market news; legal news and research; company financial information; general medical topics ; accounting, auditing, and tax information; law reviews; case law; U.S. Code. -- Simultaneous Users: Unlimited